-Our purpose is to ensure that you enjoy the benefits of reliable electric service.
+Our purpose is to ensure that you enjoy the benefits of safe and reliable electric service.

 WOEC is overseen by a democratically elected Board dedicated to keep the coop financially viable into the future.
 There is no direct governmental oversight such as the PUC (Public Utilities Commission) since WOEC isn’t allowed to sell to everyone, but is limited to service within its set boundaries.
 This is referred to as a “natural monopoly”; this is required to maintain a revenue stream to protect the viability of the coop so it can continue to serve its members.